|Future Students||Students||Faculty & Staff||Alumni & Friends||About Us|

 Department of Educational Foundations, Leadership and Technology

-EFLT prepares exemplary educational practitioners and develops cooperative partnerships with university departments, schools, community agencies and business and industry to provide outstanding educators, trainers and leaders.
+Educational Foundations, Leadership, and Technology faculty members prepare exemplary educational practitioners and develop cooperative partnerships with university departments, schools, community agencies, and business and industry to provide outstanding educators, trainers and leaders.
 This department ensures that students will participate in theoretical, applied and practitioner-based research enhancing the fields of adult education, educational leadership, educational media and educational psychology.

-KINE concentrates on living up to its name.
-Students in this department will focus on improving the health or performance of individuals by using an intervention model.
-They will learn how to intervene in the lives of those who wish to become healthier or want to improve their athletic performance.
+Kinesiology concentrates on living up to its name.
+Students in this school focus on improving the health or performance of individuals by using an intervention model.
+They learn how to intervene in the lives of those who wish to become healthier or want to improve their athletic performance.
 Experiences run the gamut from trying to help an elderly person be well and fit to motivating the young child to be more physically active to assisting the elite athlete run faster or jump higher.

 Department of Special Education, Rehabilitation and Counseling